ManarArabi/auth-system/README.md

 # Authentication and Authorization system
 ## Description
-### Features
+### Use cases
-- service is responsible for authenticate and login users
+- Sign up and authenticating users
+- Log users out from the system
+- Adding permissions
+- Adding roles with certain permissions
+- Updating roles permissions
+- Adding actions with certain permissions
+- Assigning role to certain user
-- service is responsible for validating whether logged user is permitted to do specific action or not
+- Validating whether logged user is permitted to do specific action or not
-- service is responsible for logging users out from the system

 ### Considerations
 Here is the points that first come to my mind after some thinking and searching and you will find some resources that will help you to take a decision.